Stability of local quantum dissipative systems: Background and previous work

 In the case of closed systems governed by Hamiltonians, recent breakthroughs have given rigorous mathematical justification to our intuition that the physical properties of many-body Hamiltonians are stable.
-Starting with \cite{Klich:2010,Bravyi-Hastings-Spiros}, it culminated in the work of \cite{Spiros11} where it was shown that, under a set of mathematically well-defined and physically reasonable conditions, gapped many-body Hamiltonians are stable under perturbations to the local interactions.\footnote{Note that, in stark contrast to traditional perturbation theory, the perturbations considered here simultaneously change \emph{all} the local interactions by a small amount.
-The perturbations are therefore unbounded, and standard perturbation theory does not apply.
-It is the structure of local groundstates of the Hamiltonian that ensures stability.} More precisely, in the presence of \emph{frustration-freeness}, \emph{local topological quantum order}, and \emph{local gaps}, the spectral gap of a Hamiltonian with (quasi) local interactions is stable against small (quasi) local perturbations (see \cite{Spiros11} for a formal definition of these conditions).
-The bound on the amount of imperfection tolerated by the system comes in terms of the decay of the local gaps, the decay of the local topological order, and the strength (and decay rate) of the interactions.
-Furthermore, except for frustration freeness, which is a technical condition required in the proof, these conditions are in a sense tight.
+Starting with \cite{Klich:2010,Bravyi-Hastings-Spiros}, it culminated in the work of \cite{Spiros11} which showed that, under a set of mathematically well-defined and physically reasonable conditions, gapped many-body Hamiltonians are stable under perturbations to the local interactions.\footnote{Note that, in stark contrast to traditional perturbation theory, the perturbations considered here simultaneously change \emph{all} the local interactions by a small amount.
+The strength of the total perturbation therefore scales with system size and standard perturbation theory does not apply.
+It is the structure of local ground states of the Hamiltonian that ensures stability.} More precisely, in the presence of \emph{frustration-freeness}, \emph{local topological quantum order}, and \emph{local gap}, the spectral gap of a Hamiltonian with local (or quasi-local) interactions is stable against small (quasi-) local perturbations (see \cite{Spiros11} for a formal definition of these conditions).
+The bound on the amount of imperfection tolerated by the system depends on the decay of the local gaps, the decay of the local topological order, and the strength (and decay rate) of the interactions.
+Furthermore, except for frustration freeness which is a technical condition required in the proof, these conditions are in a sense tight.
 There exist simple counterexamples to stability if any one of the conditions is lifted.